Facebook’s plan for radical transparency was too radical

 “With that data, we can see so many events related to Venezuelan activity,” he says.
 “It would allow us to use Facebook data as a map to show the threads of specific messaging campaigns.
 Without that data, we can just say that this stuff happens, but no way of calculating its actual impact.”
 At protests like the ones that erupted in Ferguson after the police killing of Michael Brown, “we can know that this many people were there and participating in that, but we can’t say or show what kind of messaging on Facebook had an impact on that event.”

-Camille Francois, chief innovation officer at Grafika, said that the lack of robust, detailed data about disinformation made it harder for researchers to do deeper analysis, including understanding the perpetrators and their behavior.
+Camille Francois, chief innovation officer at Graphika, said that the lack of robust, detailed data about disinformation made it harder for researchers to do deeper analysis, including understanding the perpetrators and their behavior.
 “This in turn speaks to the problem of designing systems that guarantee security & privacy while ensuring that academic researchers, infosec researchers, human rights investigators can access the data they need to help tackle the issue,” she wrote on Twitter recently.
 “How far are we from that?
 Very far.”

 Sheen has proposed another idea to Facebook officials that would allow their research to proceed: he and his team would view unadulterated data sets at the company’s headquarters, with Facebook employees supervising their access.
 Nayak, of Facebook, said the company had considered that option, but that providing on-site, supervised access for outside researchers in a way that ensured the privacy of user data would be overly complicated and onerous.